-This is less of a recipe and more of an outline for a pretty delicious vegetarian main course.
+This is less of a recipe and more of an outline for an easy and delicious vegetarian main course.

 While the vegetables roast, boil some farro (or brown rice, if you prefer) according to the package directions.
 Be sure to season the water well with lots of salt—make it taste like the sea.

 Sarah Blackburn is a home cook, recipe developer, soccer mom, Italophile and managing editor at Edible Boston.
 She can be reached at firstname.lastname@example.org.